JasonFritsche/BreweryFinder/README.md

 ## Fork

 Click the fork button to get your copy of the repo.
 The fork button is in the top-right area of this page.
 A fork is your own copy of the repository.
+This means you'll have a "copy" of this repo in your list of Github repositories.

 ## Clone